lowlevelpabi/PL-System/README.md

 * Out of your business *

 > [!NOTE]
-This update include modification of functionalities across the project.
+> This update include modification of functionalities across the project.

+> [!WARNING]
+> PHP 50.00 for the whole project reference.
+May GCash ako, pm nyo na lang ako sa Messenger.
+HAHAHAHHAHAA

 ## Update changelog as of 07/04/2024